crisson/quickrest/README.md

 * [es6-promise](https://github.com/stefanpenner/es6-promise)

-If you're indifferent to the http library used, this lib will attempt to use `superagent`.
-The same expectation applies to `es6-promise`.

-It's your responsibility to install them alongside this lib.
+If you're indifferent to the http and Promise libraries used, this lib will attempt to use `superagent` and `es6-promise`, respectively.
+These libraries are considered peer dependencies, so it's your responsibility to install them alongside this lib.

 ```
 npm install --save es6-promise superagent